hamza-kadiri/github-api-kanopy/README.md

 This project was my first experience with PHP and jQuery, I spent a couple of hours in documentation.

 Except that, I spent a total of 6-7 hours in the project.
-I got used pretty fast to the PHP syntax and the Bulma CSS Framework made the front easy to code.
+I got used pretty fast to the PHP syntax and the Bulma CSS Framework made the front fast to code.
- The detail of this time comes are as follows :
+ The detail is as follows :

 - Initialization of the project and 1st view : 1 hour
 - Commit view with patches colors (took me a lot of time): 2-3 hours